-We also want to introduce you to the unique relaxed creativity for which the environment of Fairfield, Iowa is known.
-This rural community of about 10,000 residents offers an unlimited variety and depth of culture, business, entertainment and educational resources.
+We also want to introduce you to the unique relaxed creativity for which the environment of Fairfield, Iowa is now known.
+This rural farming community of about 10,000 residents offers an unlimited variety and depth of culture, business, entertainment and educational resources.

 On the forefront of advances in entrepreneurship, higher education, and sustainable living, Fairfield also honors its rural way of life and agricultural roots.
 One example is Maasdam Barns on Highway 1 south about 1 mile from the Fairfield downtown square, with a tourist center and unusual artifacts and memorabilia from the local agriculture industry.

 See our web links for a sampling of the fascinating experiences this community offers, which we hope you will explore when you come.
 Fairfield is a unique place to visit, conduct business or vacation; and Seven Roses Inn is a comfortable, gracious home base to enjoy your stay.

 The Fairfield Iowa Convention and Visitors Bureau makes available the Fairfield Visitor Guide to visitors, Iowa Welcome Centers, tour organizations, convention groups and local residents and businesses.
 It is also available at https://www.visitfairfieldiowa.com/ as a downloadable brochure.
 It is a major information resource for local events and attractions, and plays a significant role in enhancing the image and public knowledge of Fairfield and Jefferson County as a visitor destination.
 Residents and visitors are welcome to stop in and pick up a copy.
 The Visitor Guide may also be requested online at TravelFairfield.com or by calling the office at 641-472-2828.